 Difficulty: some basic handicraft skills and tools required

 Verdict: Anyone with a minimal amount of patience can do this.
-The biggest challenges is not getting stuck at IKEA.
+The biggest challenge is not getting stuck at IKEA.

-Ellie over at Mint built a standing desk using self-made sawhorses and an IKEA counter top.
-The advantage of the custom built sawhorses is that you can choose any height and width for your desk.
+Ellie over at Mint built a standing desk using self-made sawhorses and an IKEA countertop.
+The advantage of the custom-built sawhorses is that you can choose any height and width for your desk.
 It does, however, take a little extra time and consideration to get the right material.
+For a similarly-priced alternative, look to the Readydesk 2.

 Cost: $150-200 (depending on supplies)